telerik/blazor-docs/knowledge-base/editor-add-icons.md

 When the [Editor `EditMode` is set to `EditorEditMode.Div`]({%slug editor-edit-modes-div%}), the content area is a `<div contenteditable="true">` element that inherits the CSS rules from the current page.

-This allows you to include the icons stylesheet in the `<head>` of the web page along with the other stylesheets.
+This allows you to include the icon stylesheets in the `<head>` of the web page along with the other stylesheets.

 >caption Add icons in an Editor with Div Edit Mode